warriorone/DevCamp/HOL/dotnet/07-bot/README.md

     ![image](./media/azure-functions-bot/azure-portal-translatortextbot-messages-echodialog.png)

-1. Replace the contents of the file `EchoDialog.csx` with the following code.
+1. Replace the contents of the file `EchoDialog.csx` with the following code and click on `Save and run`.
 Make sure to replace `YOUR_SUBSCRIPTION_KEY` in line 195 with your Translator Text API subscription key.
 Read from mark 5. of [Exercise 8: 2.
 Cognitive Services and the Translator Text API](#ex8-2) for how to retrieve your subscription key.

 	```csharp
 	using System;